-The session is aimed at anyone who is interested in becoming a Patient Advisor for their service.
-Previous delegates have included receptionists, health care assistants, administrators and Practice Nurses.
+The session is aimed at anyone who is interested in becoming a Patient Advisor for their practice, or for managers who are interested in introducing active signposting as part of their service.
+Previous delegates have included receptionists, Health Care Assistants, Practice Nurses and Practice Managers.

-Patient Advisors works alongside the primary care clinical team to provide patients with the knowledge, confidence and support to self-care.
-We actively encourage the appropriate signposting of patients into other, often more relevant, services.
+Patient Advisors work alongside the primary care clinical team to provide patients with the knowledge, confidence and support to self-care.
+They actively encourage the appropriate signposting of patients into other, often more relevant, services.

-In addition to the traditional PowerPoint slide deck, we use videos, case studies, scenarios and break out activities as part of our sessions to deliver maximum engagement from participants.
+In addition to the traditional PowerPoint slide deck, we use videos, case studies, scenarios and break out activities as part of our session to deliver maximum engagement from participants.

-The practical exercises used as part of the Patient Advisor: Care Navigation module helps individuals to develop skills, ability and confidence.
+The practical exercises used as part of this module help individuals to develop skills, ability and confidence.
 Using the course material and handouts we aim to empower delegates to return to their practices with all they need to drive a successful implementation of the Patient Advisor role.

 Optional Implementation Support

-An established OneMedicalGroup Patient Advisor will be present at the month 1 Support Session to share their experiences and to share best practice from across the country.
+An established OneMedicalGroup Patient Advisor will be present at the month one Support Session to share their experiences and to share best practice from across the country.

 Each delegate will be offered the opportunity to talk about their progress to date (participation optional)

-- Explore challenges and develop solutions in Activity Learn Sets (ALS)
+Explore challenges and develop solutions in Activity Learning Sets (ALS)

 Using ALS we will discuss the challenges and develop solutions to drive action, setting SMART objectives.